byt3bl33d3r/MITMf/README.md

 This tool is based on [sergio-proxy](https://github.com/supernothing/sergio-proxy) and is an attempt to revive and update the project.

-Contact me at:
-- Twitter: @byt3bl33d3r
+Twitter: @byt3bl33d3r
-- IRC on Freenode: #MITMf
+IRC on Freenode: #MITMf
-- Email: byt3bl33d3r@gmail.com
+Email: byt3bl33d3r@gmail.com

 **Update: Installation steps have changed!
 Please read the new [instructions](#installation)**